Plato's Parmenides in Relation to Plato's other Dialogues

 Research Theme: Creative Arts Practice

-Event Type: Alumni, Arts and Culture, Conferences, Courses, Public, Workshops and Training
+Event Category: Alumni, Arts and Culture, Conferences, Courses, Public, Workshops and Training

 Type of Event: One-time event